urol-e5/protocols/2020-01-01-Airbrushing.md

 	2. Use forceps to place coral fragment in labeled ziplock bag (quart size)
 	3. Airbrush with 1X PBS (pH = 7.4)
 		- Take care to remove tissue from entire surface area, including deep tissue
 		- Attempt to keep total blastate volume below 50mL to fit into one falcon tube (i.e., use PBS through airbrush efficiently!).
-It is
 	4. Transfer tissue slurry from the bag to a sterile 50mL falcon tube and rinse sides of bag with 1x PBS, adding rinsate to falcon tube.
 	5. Record total volume of tissue slurry and store on ice until homogenization
-	6. Homogenize slurry for 30 sec in falcon tube using Dremel Tissue-Tearor (Model 985370).
+	6. Homogenize slurry for 30 sec in falcon tube using the [Bio-Gen PRO200 Homogenizer ](https://proscientific.com/hand-held-homogenizers/bio-gen-pro200-homogenizer/).
 If blastate is in multiple falcon tubes, homogenize each and pour back and forth between tubes to ensure even mixing.
 	7. Between each sample, clean the forceps and the homogenizer in a 10% bleach solution for 30 seconds, DI wash #1 for 30 seconds, DI wash #2 for 30 seconds, then wipe down with an isopropanol wipe.